-6.2.2 Legitimate Interest
+6.2.2 Legitimate interest

-Legitimate interest provides an alternative ground to consent that can be used for processing personal .
-Legitimate interest can be a suitable ground for processing where the personal data is being used in a manner that data subjects would reasonably expect, and the processing is unlikely to have a significant impact on their privacy.
+In certain jurisdictions, legitimate interest provides an alternative ground to consent that can be used for processing personal data where the data is being used in a manner that data subjects would reasonably expect, and the processing is unlikely to have a significant impact on their privacy.
+An example would be to ensure quality controls in research such as avoiding duplications or excluding data subjects that do not match the research requirements.